lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 ## Partition Key

 We learnt that kafka distributes data in a round-robbin fashion to the partitions.
 But, what if we want to send data grouped by a key? that's where partition key comes in.
 When we send data along with a partition key, kafka puts them in a single partition.
+How does kafka finds the partition key? it computes using `hash(partition_key) % number_of_partitions`.
+If no partition key is present, then it uses round-robbin algorithm.

-What is the usecase of partition key?
+We may wonder, what is the usecase of a partition key?
 Kafka guarantees the ordering of messages only at a partition level not at a topic level.
 The application of partition key is to ensure the ordering of the messages across all partitions.

 Let's see how this works under the hood.
 Let's produce some messages.